- Our customers have been hired by : *Foot Note

 Here’s what this guide will cover:

-- Start your banker CV with a personal statement
+- Step 2: Start your banker CV with a personal statement

-- Adding work experience to your banker CV
+- Step 3: Outline banking experience in your banker CV

-- Full Name: Your first and last name is clearly stated.
+- Full name: Your first and last names are clearly stated.

 - Location: The city or country where you’re based, and note if you’re open to relocation.